D111 road

-D111 is the main state road on the island of Šolta in Croatia connecting ferry port of Rogač (via the D112), from where Jadrolinija ferries go to the mainland, docking in Split and the D410 state road to Maslinica, Stomorska and to Nečujam (via Ž6158).
+D111 is the main state road on the island of Šolta in Croatia.
+It runs from Maslinica in the west to Stomorska in the east, passing through Grohote, where it connects with the D112 road leading to the Rogač ferry port.
+Jadrolinija operates ferry services from Rogač to Split on the mainland.
+The D111 also provides access to Nečujam via road Ž6158 and connects with the D410 state road.
 The road is 17.8 km long.
 The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, a state-owned company.